astrofrog/numtraits/README.md

 To install, you can do:

-    pip install numprops
+    pip install numtraits

-You can also bundle ``numprops.py`` into your package if you want to avoid using an external dependency, but please be sure to keep the copyright and the license in the file.
+You can also bundle ``numtraits.py`` into your package if you want to avoid using an external dependency, but please be sure to keep the copyright and the license in the file.